symfony/symfony-docs/components/phpunit_bridge.rst

 When adding deprecations to your code, you might like writing tests that verify that they are triggered as required.
-To do so, the bridge provides the ``@expectedDeprecation`` annotation that you can use on your test methods.
+To do so, the bridge provides the ``@expectedDeprecation`` annotation and the method ``expectDeprecation`` from the trait ``Symfony\Bridge\PhpUnit\ExpectDeprecationTrait`` that you can use on your test methods.
 It requires you to pass the expected message, given in the same format as for the `PHPUnit's assertStringMatchesFormat()`_ method.
-If you expect more than one deprecation message for a given test method, you can use the annotation several times (order matters)::
+If you expect more than one deprecation message for a given test method, you can use the annotation or the assertion several times (order matters)::

     /**